jplayacan101/zeroshottag/README.md

 ### Cross-lingual prediction

-Predictions for the best trained models for every target language can be generated with:
+Generate predictions for the best trained models for every target language with:

 ```bash
 python src/predict.py udpos